postlight/lux/README.md

 npm test
 ```

-*Note:* Make sure you have MySQL installed and accesible on port `3306`.
+*Note:* Make sure you have MySQL installed and accessible on port `3306`.

 ## Useful Links